-- A voter who does not possess one of the seven (7) acceptable forms of photo identification, which is not expired for more than four years, and can reasonably obtain one of these forms of identification. - A voter who does not possess an acceptable form of photo ID, and could otherwise not obtain one due to a reasonable impediment, but just did not bring a form of supporting ID to the polling place.
-NOTE: This voter may opt to leave the polling place, and return at a later time with their acceptable form of supporting ID and vote a regular ballot after executing a Reasonable Impediment Declaration at that time. - A voter who states that they possess an acceptable form of photo ID, but do not have it with them to present at the polling place.
+- NOTE: A voter who does not possess and could otherwise not reasonably obtain an acceptable form of photo ID but just did not bring a form of supporting ID to the polling place may opt to leave the polling place, and return at a later time with their acceptable form of supporting ID and vote a regular ballot after executing a Reasonable Impediment Declaration. - A voter who states they possess an acceptable form of photo ID, but do not have it with them to present at the polling place.
 NOTE: If a voter has continued access to their acceptable form of photo ID, but, for example, forgets to bring their acceptable form of approved photo ID to the polling place and/or left it, for example, at home or in their car, the voter still possesses the acceptable photo ID and must use it to vote.
-NOTE: This voter may opt to leave the polling place, and return at a later time with their acceptable form of ID and vote a regular ballot. - A voter who does not have an acceptable form of photo ID due to a religious objection to being photographed or does not present their acceptable form of photo ID due to a natural disaster declared by the United States President or Texas Governor. - A voter whose name on the identification is determined by the polling place official to not exactly match or be substantially similar to the name as it appears on the official list of registered voters.
+NOTE: This voter may opt to leave the polling place, and return at a later time with their acceptable form of photo ID and vote a regular ballot. - A voter who does not present an acceptable form of photo ID or follow the Reasonable Impediment Declaration procedure and has a religious objection to being photographed and the voter has consistently refused to be photographed for any governmental purpose from the time the voter has held this belief.
+[Sec.
+65.054(b)(2)(B)] - A voter does not present an acceptable form of photo ID or follow the Reasonable Impediment Declaration procedure because of a natural disaster that was declared by the president of the United states or the Texas governor, occurred not earlier than 45 days before the date the ballot was cast, and caused the destruction of or inability to access the voter's identification.
+[Sec.
+65.054(b)(2)(C)] - A voter whose name on the form of identification presented (acceptable form of photo identification, or, if the voter does not possess and cannot reasonably obtain an acceptable form of photo identification, the supporting form of identification presented in connection with a Reasonable Impediment Declaration) is determined by the election officer not to exactly match or be substantially similar to the name as it appears on the election precinct list of registered voters.

-NOTE: A voter's name as listed on the identification the voter presents (either an acceptable form of photo ID or a supporting form of ID) for voting is considered substantially similar to the form of the name as listed on the list of registered voters if one or more of the following circumstances applies: 1) The name on the ID is slightly different from one or more of the name fields on the official list of registered voters; 2) The name on the voter's ID or on list of registered voters is a customary variation of the voter's formal name (for example, Bill for William, or Beto for Alberto); 3) the voter's name contains an initial, middle name, or former name that is either not on the official list of registered voters or on the voter's ID; 4) a first name, middle name, former name or initial of the voter's name occupies a different filed on the presented ID document than it does on the list of registered votes.
+NOTE: A voter's name as listed on the identification the voter presents (either an acceptable form of photo ID or, if applicable, a supporting form of ID in connection with a Reasonable Impediment Declaration) for voting is considered substantially similar to the form of the name as listed on the list of registered voters if one or more of the following circumstances applies: 1) The name on the presented ID is slightly different from one or more of the name fields on the official list of registered voters; 2) The name on the presented ID or on the list of registered voters is a customary variation of the voter's formal name (for example, Bill for William, or Beto for Alberto); 3) the voter's name contains an initial, middle name, or former name that is either not on the official list of registered voters or on the presented ID; 4) a first name, middle name, former name or initial of the voter's name occupies a different filed on the presented ID than it does on the list of registered votes.
 In considering whether a name is substantially similar, election officials will also look at whether information on the presented ID matches elements of the voter's information on the official list of registered voters such as the voter's residence address or date of birth.